jcmf/imbroglio/README.md

 Some of the basic ideas are:

-* lives on a web page, runs in a web browser;
+* you play a game by going to it in your web browser;

-* player reads a paragraph or three, followed by some multiple-choice style options; player chooses an option, gets some more text, and so on, until the game ends;
+* you read a paragraph or three, followed by some multiple-choice style options;

+* you choose an option, get some more text, and so on, until the game ends;

-* you make choices by clicking on them, or else by typing the letter or number that appears before or within the thing you want to choose, or possibly by typing in a few words;
+* you make choices by clicking on them, or else by typing the letter or number that appears before or within the thing you want to choose, or possibly even by typing in a few words;

 * you can always scroll back and review the full transcript of the game so far;

-* while scrolling back you can change your mind and rewind the game to any given point and retroactively choose something else, pretty much just by clicking on it;
+* while scrolling back you can change your mind and rewind the game to any given point and retroactively choose something else, changing history, pretty much just by clicking on it;

-* the page URL just ends with all the letters and/or numbers of all the choices you've made, which *completely* determine everything else you see in the game, so you can undo a rewind with the Back button, or use your browser history to go back to what you had an hour ago, or save by bookmarking, or send someone the URL so they can see the full transcript of what you did, or close your browser and pick up again later without having to jump through hoops;
+* the page URL just ends with all the letters and/or numbers of all the choices you've made, which *completely* determine everything else you see in the game, so you can undo a rewind with the Back button, or save by bookmarking, or just use your browser history to go back to what you had an hour ago, or send someone the URL so they can read the full transcript of your story, or close your browser and pick up again later without having to do anything special;

-* looks nice -- decent fonts, real quotes, real dashes, enough white space to read by, works on tiny phones -- you know, the basics;
+* looks nice -- decent fonts, real quotes, real dashes, enough white space to read by, works fine on tiny phones -- you know, the basics;

 * doesn't need a server or a network connection to play;